gurkanozil/Cat-showcase-mobile-app/README.md

 # Cat Showcase App

 Welcome to the Cat Showcase App!
-This mobile application is designed to showcase our two beloved cats, Huzur and Zeytin.
+This mobile application is designed to showcase animations of our two beloved cats, Huzur and Zeytin.
 Inspired by my wife, I wanted to create an engaging way to display their adorable antics and personalities using mobile elements.

 ## Purpose

-The purpose of this app is to provide a fun and interactive experience for users to learn more about our cats.
+The purpose of this app is to provide a fun and interactive experience about our cats.
 It utilizes React Native and Expo Go, allowing for a smooth development process and easy deployment on my iPhone.
 The app aims to bring joy to cat lovers and provide a platform for sharing the unique traits of Huzur and Zeytin.

 ## Features